studio-1b/CarPoolMashupPython/README.md

 ```

-### Read Instructions for running the container image above in AWS ECS
+## Read Instructions for running the container image above, in AWS ECS

 For about USD$24/mo, you can run the container above in Amazon AWS, and get a public IP address.
 The public IP address is temporary, though.
 And will be release and re-assigned when you shutdown (or restart) the container